walkero-gr/phpunit4docker/README.md

 ### Features
 - These containers stay alive all the time, as soon as you run them
-- Easy usable with docker compose and different project installations
+- Easy usable with docker compose and multiple project installations
 - Are based on the principle of single logical services per container
 - Cover different versions of PHP and PHPUnit
 - Build from official PHP docker images
+- PHPUnit is able to generate coverage reports
+- Supports PDO MySQL

 ## Usage
 ### Available tags